In this Article

 1. Go High on Fibre

-Fish such as salmon and mackerel, which are high in Omega 3 fatty acids, prevent the uterus from contracting too hard which can cause pain and mal-positioning of the uterus.
+Fish such as salmon and mackerel, which are high in omega-3 fatty acids, prevent the uterus from contracting too hard which can cause pain and lead to the faulty positioning of the uterus.

 3. Avoid Stress